 ,

-See and experience, Activities, guided tour, sight, Sights
+See and experience, guided tour, sight, Sights

 The Kultaranta Garden’s 16-hectare park can be called a Finnish version of Versailles park.
 The landscaped garden is adorned with several flower gardens, pergolas, gazebos, fountains and “diplomatic pathways” lined with spruce fences.

 Kultaranta Garden is one of the most significant garden attractions in Naantali and the whole of Finland.
-Read more about the history of Kultaranta and the possibilities to visit the garden below.

 The impressive granite villa of Kultaranta was completed a year before Finland declared independence, in 1916, as a summer villa by Alfred Kordelin, a merchant and agricultural adviser.
 Architect Lars Sonck designed a 19-room granite villa, the construction of which began in 1914.
 Alfred Kordelin had time to spend only a few summers in Kultaranta before his tragic death, and after a while the residence passed to the Finnish state.